MoSilvera/Cohort37_eyes_on_the_sky/README.md

 3. Cd into that directory and make a file called database.json
     ```cd api && touch database.json```

-4. Open the database.json file in your preferred editor, add the following code to the file.
+4. Open the database.json file in your preferred editor, add the following code to the file
 ```
     {
     "keys":[